The-Cloud-Lab/PRISM/README.md

    #### 3. Connecting Github workflow with local system using Ngrok and Uvicorn:
    * step 1:
-   Create two seperate terminals and using the following commands in respective terminals:
+   Create two seperate terminals and using the following commands in respective terminals
    terminal_2:

     uvicorn ollama_api:app --host 0.0.0.0 --port 8000

    terminal_3:

     ngrok http 8000

    * step 2: